SolaceSamples/solace-samples-c/_docs/assets/solaceApi.md

 ## Obtaining the Solace API

-This tutorial depends on you having the C API downloaded and available.
-The C API library can be [downloaded here]({{ site.links-downloads }}){:target="_top"}.
-The C API is distributed as a gzipped tar file for the platform you're working with.
-The API developer documentation is downloaded a separate tar file.
-The instructions in this tutorial assume you have downloaded the C API library, unpacked it to a known location and are executing the provided build instructions from a sub-directory within the C API library root.
-If your environment differs then adjust the build instructions appropriately.
+The repository where this tutorial reside already comes with C API library version 7.7.1.4.
+However, you should always check for any newer version for [download here]({{ site.links-downloads }}){:target="_top"}.
+The C API is distributed as a gzipped tar file for all supported platform.
+To update to a newer version of the API, please ensure that the existing core library components are appropriately replaced by the newer components.